Ankcorn/arc-buckets-plugin/readme.md

 kittens
 ```

-To do something to bucket use the generated sdk found at `src/shared/buckets`.
+To do something to bucket use the generated client found at `src/shared/buckets`.

 For example: